DataBrewery/cubes/doc/server.rst

     * ``schema`` - schema containing denormalized views for relational DB cubes
     * ``view`` - view or table name for serving single cube
-* ``[translations]`` - model translation files, option keys in this section are locale names and values are paths to model translation files
+* ``[translations]`` - model translation files, option keys in this section are locale names and values are paths to model translation files.
+See :doc:`localization` for more information.